Kaworu Nagisa

-Kaworu Nagisa (渚 カヲル, Nagisa Kaworu), real name Tabris (タブリス, Taburisu), is a fictional character from the Neon Genesis Evangelion franchise created by Gainax.
-In the original television series, he is the pilot of a giant mecha named Evangelion Unit 02 for the special agency Nerv, as well as the seventeenth and final member of the Angels which threaten humanity and that Nerv is meant to fight.
+Kaworu Nagisa (渚 カヲル, Nagisa Kaworu), real name Tabris (タブリス, Taburisu), is a fictional character from the Neon Genesis Evangelion franchise, created by animation studio Gainax.
+In the original television series, he is the pilot of a giant mecha named Evangelion Unit 02 for the special agency Nerv, as well as the seventeenth and final member of the Angels that threaten humanity and that Nerv is meant to fight.
 When he arrives at Nerv, he meets Eva-01 pilot Shinji Ikari, showing great affection towards him.
 After revealing his nature as an Angel to Shinji, he asks him to kill him to allow humanity to survive.